Frequently asked Questions & Answers

 What is your educational background and any professional designations you have earned?

-Shannon Scarlett and Timothy Scarlett both received Bachelor’s of Architecture degrees from the University of Oregon in the early 1980’s.
-We are both registered in Massachusetts, and active members of the BSA, the Boston chapter of the AIA.
-We have received several design awards for national and local competitions, and have jurored both competitions and architectural design studios.
-(Send for resumes for more detailed information email@example.com.)
+Shannon Scarlett and Timothy Scarlett both received Bachelor’s of Architecture degrees from the University of Oregon in the 1980’s.
+We are both registered in Massachusetts, and were active members of the BSA, the Boston chapter of the AIA.
+We have received several design awards for national and local competitions, and Shannon has been a juror on competitions and critic for architectural design studios.